What is Siri?

 Users with strong accents may not be compatible with Siri's voice recognition software.
 Also, some experts claim that the service often doesn't understand user questions, cannot answer them or delivers useless answers.

-These problems are compounded by the fact that Amazon, Microsoft and Google are releasing strong competitors with Alexa, Cortana and Assistant respectively.
+These problems are compounded by the fact that Amazon, Microsoft and Google have strong competitors with Alexa, Cortana and Assistant, respectively.
 Other experts complain that Siri lacks innovation in comparison to other personal assistants.